 Studio

-The Particles Studio is the web app where designers create, edit, and manage design tokens — your single source of truth for every visual decision in your design system.
+Particles UI Studio is the web app where designers create, edit, and manage design tokens — your single source of truth for every visual decision in your design system.

 The Studio brings your entire design token workflow into one place: author tokens, organise them by type and tier, create themes, review branch changes, and publish releases.
 Everything you do here automatically syncs to the Figma plugin and the CLI.